The-Politico/template_lambda-etl/README.md

 ## Testing

-To test, create a file named `dev/test/.env` using the `.env.example` in that folder as an example, and fill in the environment variables.
+To test, create a file named `.env` using the `.env.example` in the project root as an example.

 Now run: